Installing A Yoga Swing Safely

-In either case, you will need a drill and drill bits depending on the material you will be hanging the yoga swing in, measuring tape, and a ladder.
+In either case, you will need a drill and drill bits depending on the material you will be hanging a yoga swing in, measuring tape, and a ladder.

-Once you are confident that the area you will be hanging the trapeze is secure and you have all the required pieces, you can begin the installation process.
+Once you are confident that the area you will be hanging a yoga swing is secure and you have all the required pieces, you can begin the installation process.